-Where the viability of a project depends on collaboration/involvement with investigators not named as Applicants, the exact role of the collaborator(s) should be clearly stated and confirmation from each collaborator indicating their willingness to participate must be enclosed with the full application.
+• Where the viability of a project depends on collaboration/involvement with investigators not named as Applicants, the exact role of the collaborator(s) should be clearly stated and confirmation from each collaborator indicating their willingness to participate must be enclosed with the full application (eg. Email confirmation from collaborator).